FEATURE | DRAMA | COMING OF AGE | LGBT | ROAD STORY

 Adapted screenplay and novel by Katia Noyes Office 415.
 585.3331 Text 415.513.6662

-A 17-year-old runaway living on the streets flees for the heartland and struggles to find the love she’s never known.
+A genderqueer 17-year-old runaway living on the streets flees for the heartland and struggles to find the love s/he's never known.

-Huck is a savvy street kid living in San Francisco, circa 1999.
+Huck is a savvy, gender-fluid street kid living in San Francisco, circa the punk 90s.
 One weekend, tragedy hits: She loses her “fallback motel” at Granddad’s; her beautiful best friend, Tiny, OD’s and dies; and River, another member of her tribe, abandons her.
 To top it off, the police are chasing Huck after she sleeps with a kinky older tourist and steals her big roll of cash.
-It must be time to speed toward Nebraska, where a love interest has offered work on a farm crew.
+It must be time to speed toward the cornfields of Nebraska, where a love interest has offered work on a farm crew.

 For a drifter like Huck, no road trip is complete without detours.
 She ditches her Greyhound when offered a chance to travel with a band.
 Turns out the musicians are Christian punks who want to save Huck’s soul.
-As hungry for God as anything, Huck slam dances with the Jesus-lovers in their mosh pit and gives it all she’s got.
-Then she takes off again, this time with a colorful evangelist stripper.
+Huck slam dances with the Jesus lovers in their mosh pit and gives it all she’s got.
+Then she takes off again, this time with a speed-snorting, evangelist stripper.
 When she’s late for Randa’s job on the farm crew, she steals a drunken lech’s station wagon after he attacks her in the parking lot of her new friend’s strip club.

 The cops find Huck’s stolen car, and she’s off again, this time on a motorcycle.
 Randa tracks Huck down in South Dakota, where after a big fight and reconciliation, they go camping near the scenic Badlands.
 A campfire is the perfect setting for Huck to reveal her most tender dream—that she and Randa make a family without Bill.
 After all, Huck’s mother committed suicide when she was a baby, and she's been looking for love ever since.
 Things look good until Randa finds Huck smoking weed with a trucker in their motel room.
 Randa’s in a fury, and Huck defends herself.
 Then Randa’s gun comes out.
 In a surprise twist, the tormented Randa tells Huck she loves her and hands over her .45, as a tragic goodbye gift.

-When Randa takes off for good, Huck is tempted to kill herself with her new gun and replicate her mother’s fate, but instead she flees to look for River, her fellow hustler, now shacked up in Memphis.
-To do this, she steals yet another car, this time from a kind farm family: Huck continually self-sabotages by stealing from the very folks who try to help her.
+When Randa takes off for good, Huck is tempted to kill herself with her new gun and replicate her mother’s fate.
+Instead, she flees to look for River, her fellow hustler, now shacked up in Memphis.
 Needing gas and food, she holds up a Stop N Shop, using her new .45.
 She gets away scot-free, but the cops nab her in Kentucky for shoplifting a pie.
 Huck's insatiable appetites get her in trouble every time.

 In Kentucky Juvenile Detention, Huck is beaten for talking back.
-Soon she's trudging around with the other despondent girls stripped of everything but their drab uniforms.
-Guards handcuff them, even when they’re making a phone call, and Huck makes three, but no one — not Granddad, not River, not Randa —will pay bail and rescue her.
+Soon she's trudging around with the other despondent girls.
+Guards handcuff them, even when they’re making a phone call, and Huck makes three, but no one — not Granddad, not River, not Randa — will pay bail and rescue her.
 Each time the door locks on her cell, Huck freaks.
 Abandoned in this circle of hell, Huck’s spirit is almost extinguished.
 But her heart breaks open when bonding with Topaz, her cellmate, who has a story much like hers.
 A transformation begins.
-Huck feels understood and seen at last...and what do you know, she's inspired to find the love she’s always wanted— in her own heart.
+Huck feels understood and seen at last...and finds the love she’s always wanted — in her own heart.

 A sweet reunion with River in Memphis is everything she hoped for.
 But her new maturity is put to the test when River leaves for a modeling job in New York, and she must promise her friend that she will stay and comfort his lover, Jim, a man who has had many losses in his own life.
 She does her best to help Jim, despite temptations to hit the road and her dismay at his singing show tunes on his big porch.
 Her reward is a birthday party, a new circle of friends, and 18 candles on her blackberry pie.
 We now know that she’ll live past the age of her late mother and carry forward a new happiness.

-HUCK/GRETCHEN, 17, a street kid with a battered innocence and a penchant for pie.
+HUCK/GRETCHEN, 17, a gender-fluid street kid with a battered innocence and a penchant for pie.

 GRANDAD, 56, A grizzled, often oblivious, deep-thinking guy.

 TINY, 19, Huck’s best friend.
 Wears a long cape and has a knife on her belt.
-Compelling and beautiful, she doesn't suffer fools.
+She doesn't suffer fools.

 RIVER, 23, another member of Huck’s tribe.
-A street hustler, or you could say a charming, down-and-out fairy prince.
+A street hustler with the charm of a punk Tinkerbell.

 RANDA, 26, Huck’s love interest.
 A magnetic force field of a woman.
 A Nebraskan farmer who wears a cowboy hat and knows how to shoot and swing an axe.